picsalex/yolo-dataset-quality-analysis/README.md

 ## ⌨️ FiftyOne commands

-You can use the following commands bellow to interact with the FiftyOne datasets and application:
+If you have used this tool at least one time to visualize a dataset, you can then use the following commands bellow to interact with the FiftyOne datasets and application:

 ```bash
 # List all the datasets